-3.4 Reporting
+3.5 Reporting

-Hesse will provide a Green Bond Report on its website (https://finanzen.hessen.de), which will be published annually no later than during the year following the issue until the bond proceeds have been fully allocated.
+Hessen will publish a Green Bond Report on its website (https://finanzen.hessen.de), which will be published annually no later than during the year following the issue until the bond proceeds have been fully allocated.
 The Hessian Ministry of Finance is responsible for the reporting provided to investors.